 - Use the reference to highlight anything which may have affected a student’s attainment or performance.

-- If the student feel comfortable mentioning their circumstances in their personal statement, the UCAS personal statement guide is written by estranged students to help those making their application.
+- If the student feels comfortable mentioning their circumstances in their personal statement, the UCAS personal statement guide is written by estranged students to help those making their application.

 - Ensure they apply for student finance as an independent student, and check what evidence they need to provide – they may need help with acquiring this.
 Stand Alone’s student finance guide is a comprehensive resource.